tbee/sway/README.md

 }

-// Register the format once to use it in many components FormatRegistry.register(Long.class, new LongFormat()); // Formats must be stateless and threat safe.
+// Register the format once to use it in many components FormatRegistry.register(Long.class, new LongFormat()); // Formats must be stateless and thread safe.
 ```

 The FormatRegisty is used by all components, STextField, STable, SButtonGroup, ..., so it is only necessary to register a format once.